edmore/cooperative-coevolution/README.md

 go build -o multi-agent-esp

-This is an optimized customized version for Benchmarking against the parallel version
+This is an optimized serial version for Benchmarking against the parallel version